 All-In.
-A player pushes in all of his chips by calling, betting or raising.
+A player pushes all of his remaining chips into the pot either by calling, betting or raising.

 Backdoor.
-When a player caches a hand with help from both the turn and the river.
+When a player catches a hand with help from both the turn and the river.
 Someone who holds As Qs on a board showing Js 9h 7h has a backdoor flush draw.

 Bad beat.
 An unfortunate loss when the odds were strongly in your favor.
 These situations create bad-beat stories, something no one likes to hear.

 Bankroll.
 An amount of money specifically set aside for playing poker.

 Big blind.
 The large forced bet mostly used in community-card games like Hold'em and Omaha.